AtroposBot/web/docs/privacy-policy.md

 !!! note "Messages"

     For auto-moderation and records purposes.
-Anti-scam, content blacklisting, and logging deleted messages beyond the lifespan that a cache can provide all require that Eris stores and analyzes the content of messages.
+Anti-scam, content blacklisting, and logging deleted messages beyond the lifespan that a cache can provide all require that Atropos stores and analyzes the content of messages.

     Messages are stored *at most* for 30 days, and then are permanently deleted.